awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

       exit 3010
     }
 ```

-*Example 4*
+**Example 4: Reset the launch agent state with a blocking CLI command**
+This example shows an `executeScript` task that runs a blocking CLI command to reset the launch agent\.

-You can run EC2Launch v2 CLI commands as part of scripts\. `reset` and `sysprep` commands must include the `--block` flag because they depend on the agent finishing first\.
-When the `--block` flag is used, the `detach` argument for this task must be set to true\.
-A deadlock results when you use the `--block` flag in a non\-detached script\.
-The commands detect the potential deadlock and exit with an error\.
-The following example shows a script that resets the agent state after the agent finishes running\.
+To ensure that the agent finishes any tasks that are currently running before your script runs a `[reset](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2-settings.html#ec2launch-v2-reset)` or `[sysprep](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2-settings.html#ec2launch-v2-settings-sysprep)` CLI command, you must include the `--block` flag \(`-b` in this example\)\.
+To prevent a potential deadlock error on the command, you must also set the `detach` argument for this task to `true`\.
+If Amazon EC2 detects a potential deadlock, caused by using the `--block` flag in a non\-detached script, it exits the command with an error\.

 ```
 task: executeScript